OpenNebula/one-apps/tests/tests.md

 ## Requirements

-- Have an OpenNebula instance
+- Have an OpenNebula instance with onegate
 - Create OpenNebula resources as described at `bootstrap.yaml`
 - Load OpenNebula gems
 ```bash